GalteXx/Galtexx/README.md

-It was too complicated to write a beutiful readme file.
+It was too complicated to write a beautiful readme file.

 This will work for now
 <!--